Kian1369/portfolio/README.md

 - **Data Insights:** Identified key factors influencing fare and tipping behavior.
 - **Business Impact:** Provided actionable insights for improving driver service strategies.

+### Results

+The PCA transformation reduced the data dimensionality from `64` to `2` and then `3 principal components`, explaining approximately `21.6% and 30%` respectively of the total variance in the dataset.
+This project demonstrates the use of PCA to analyze and differentiate handwritten digits, which can significantly improve the performance of an image recognition system for a postal service.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=flat-square&logo=pandas&logoColor=white)